Events and Programs

 International and American students volunteer to help new international students and scholars transition to life at CSU.
 After helping with orientation, they host a variety of events and activities open to the whole international community.
 Attend these events or apply to become a Cultural Mentor yourself!

 Each month, the FCIC organizes outdoor activities for all interested students and community members.
 The aim of outdoor activities is to provide an active and fun environment for students and community members to enjoy the beauty of Colorado and surrounding states on occasion together.
 Activities vary from hiking and skiing to snow-shoeing and river rafting trips.

 This weekly social gathering is a great way for international women to build community.
-Every Tuesday morning, the Women’s Club spends time getting to know each other and discuss a different topic each week.
+Every Friday morning, the Women’s Club spends time getting to know each other and discussing a different topic.
 Kids are welcome!

 FOOTBALL 101 (September)